evanjpeterson/vibe-check-fish-jump/PROMPTS.md

 1. Flip the direction the fish faces when it is moving, and make it bob up and down while it is not jumping.

-1. After reaching the flag, draw a little crown on top of the fish, and make the fish strobe different colors.7.
+1. After reaching the flag, draw a little crown on top of the fish, and make the fish strobe different colors.

 1. Make the fish blink every few seconds, with a random variation.